Cancer kills more children in the U.S. than any other disease.

 Four Diamonds covers 100 percent of all medical expenses related to cancer care not covered by insurance for eligible Four Diamonds children.
 Because of the community's steady and generous support, Four Diamonds has assisted 100 percent of the childhood cancer patients who have been treated at Penn State Children's Hospital.

-Since its creation in 1972, Four Diamonds has helped more than 3,700 children and families and supported a diverse platform of childhood cancer research at Penn State Children's Hospital, seeking improved treatments and cures to benefit those around the world.
+Since its creation in 1972, Four Diamonds has helped more than 4,000 children and families and supported a diverse platform of childhood cancer research at Penn State Children's Hospital, seeking improved treatments and cures to benefit kids around the world.

-Once again, Penn State Children's Hospital was recognized as one of the top 50 hospitals in the nation for childhood cancer care.
-The Children's Hospital was also recognized for five other specialties in U.S. News & World Report's 2016-17 rankings.
+Penn State Children's Hospital was again recognized as one of the top 50 hospitals in the nation for childhood cancer care.
+The Children's Hospital was also recognized for two other specialties in U.S. News & World Report's 2019-20 rankings.

 Meet our Four Diamonds families and join the fight to conquer childhood cancer.

 Christopher Millard was 11 years old when he was first diagnosed with cancer.
-Shortly before he lost his three-year battle with cancer, he wrote a story about a great knight who sought out the four diamonds of Courage, Wisdom, Honesty and Strength, in order to be released from the grips of an evil sorceress.
-These diamonds symbolized the attributes that Chris believed were necessary to overcome cancer.
-Read Chris' story.
+Shortly before he lost his three-year battle with cancer, he wrote a story about a great knight who sought out the four diamonds of courage, wisdom, honesty and strength, in order to be released from the grips of an evil sorceress.
+These diamonds symbolized the attributes that Christopher's family believed were necessary to overcome cancer.
+Read Christopher's story.

-In honor of their son, Christopher's parents, Charles and Irma Millard, founded Four Diamonds to assist children and their families in their fight against childhood cancer.
+In honor of their son, Christopher's parents, Charles and Irma Millard, founded Four Diamonds to assist children and their families in the fight against childhood cancer.
 Through Four Diamonds, Chris Millard and his legendary story live on and serve as an inspiration for children and their families fighting cancer.

 Four Diamonds and Penn State Health Milton S. Hershey Medical Center entered into a charter with the mission of conquering childhood cancer by assisting children and their families through superior care, comprehensive support and innovative research.